coolaj86/coolaj86.github.com/_posts/2012-02-04-google-chromebook-user-manual.md

 interference in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and may cause harmful interference to radio communications if not installed and used in accordance with the instructions.
-If this equipment does cause harmful interference to radio or television recption, which can be determined by turning the equipment off and on (it's a complicated procedure, we know), the user is encouraged to try to correct the intereference by one of the following measures:
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on (it's a complicated procedure, we know), the user is encouraged to try to correct the interference by one of the following
+measures:

 A) Reorient or relocate the receiving antenna.